agrafix/highjson/README.md

 Hackage: [highjson](http://hackage.haskell.org/package/highjson)

 Low boilerplate, easy to use and very fast Haskell JSON serialisation and parsing without the help of TemplateHaskell or Generics built on top of [aeson](http://hackage.haskell.org/package/aeson).
+The optional package `highjson-swagger` will also help automatically generating a OpenAPI schema.

 ## Usage